Tonsil Cancer

 Treating doctors

 Mainly otolaryngologists – head and neck surgeons take over the diagnosis, treatment, and surgery of tonsil cancer.
-Radiation oncologists participate in treatment for radiation therapy and medical oncologists for chemotherapy.
+Radiation oncologists participate in treatment for radiation therapy and medical oncologists in chemotherapy.
 Depending on the situation, plastic surgeons, dentists, speaking, nutrition, swallowing, and pain management specialists also take part in the treatment process.

 Surgery